drewsef-916/nomster/README.md

-BREWSTER
+NOMSTER

 This app is a Yelp-style brewery database, complete with user management, comment capabilities, photo upload, and a rating system!

-Brewster was built using RoR, HTML, and CSS.
+Nomster was built using RoR, HTML, and CSS.